 Notes.
 Plotted are the event-time coefficient estimates (dots) from a version of Equations (2) and (3), where the dependent variable consists of citation-weighted patents with the inverse hyperbolic sine transformation in an assignee firm × year.
 The vertical lines represent 95% confidence intervals.
 Colored horizontal lines and the boxes around them represent the pooled difference-in-differences estimates and 95% confidence intervals from a version of Equation (2), grouped by two or three years around the event of interest.
 The regression model controls for assignee firm fixed effects and sector × year fixed effects.
 A sector is defined by the four-digit North American Industry Classification System.
 The year of collusion formation and breakup corresponds to year zero in the graphs and is omitted.
 Year -1 is used as the baseline.
 Standard errors are clustered at the sector level.
-Data: Patents View.
+Data: PatentsView.

-Figure C-2 shows how the formation and breakup changed the intensity of innovation measured by the R&D expenditure of publicly traded firms.
+Figure C-2 illustrates the association between the formation and breakup of cartels and the intensity of (or input for) innovation, as measured by the R&D expenditure of publicly traded firms.

 Figure C-2.
-Effects of Collusion and Price Competition on the Intensity of Innovation: R&D expenditure
+Price-Fixing Cartels and the Intensity and the Breadth of Innovation: R&D Expenditure

 Notes.
 Plotted are the event-time coefficient estimates (dots) from a version of Equation (3), where the dependent variable consists of R&D expenditures (in millions of US dollars) with the inverse hyperbolic sine transformation in a firm × year.
 The vertical lines represent 95% confidence intervals.
 Colored horizontal lines and the boxes around them represent the pooled difference-in-differences estimates and 95% confidence intervals from a version of Equation (2), grouped by two or three years around the event of interest).
 The regression model controls for firm fixed effects and sector × year fixed effects.
 A sector is defined by the three-digit SIC.
 The year of collusion formation and breakup corresponds to year zero in the graphs and is omitted.
 Year -1 is used as the baseline.
 Standard errors are clustered at the sector level.
+Standard errors are clustered at the sector level.
 Data: Compustat.

-Figure C-3 shows how the formation and breakup changed the breadth of innovation measured by the unique number of patent technology classes.
+Figure C-3 illustrates the association between the formation and breakup of cartels and the intensity of innovation, as measured by the number of unique technology classes.

 Figure C-3.
-Effects of Collusion and Price Competition on the Breadth of Innovation: Technology Classes
+Price-Fixing Cartels and the Intensity and the Breadth of Innovation :

-(a) Reduced competition and tech classes
+Number of Unique Technology Classes

-(b) Increased competition and tech classes
+(a).
+Cartel formation and patent technology classes (b).
+Cartel breakup and patent technology classes

 Notes.
 Plotted are the event-time coefficient estimates (dots) from a version of Equations (2) and (3), where the dependent variable consists of the unique number of patent technology classes with the inverse hyperbolic sine transformation in an assignee firm × year.
 The vertical lines represent 95% confidence intervals.
 Colored horizontal lines and the boxes around them represent the pooled difference-in-differences estimates and 95% confidence intervals from a version of Equation (2), grouped by two or three years around the event of interest.
 The regression model controls for assignee firm fixed effects and sector × year fixed effects.
 A sector is defined by the four-digit North American Industry Classification System.
 The year of collusion formation and breakup corresponds to year zero in the graphs and is omitted.
 Year -1 is used as the baseline.
 Standard errors are clustered at the sector level.
+Standard errors are clustered at the sector level.
+Standard errors are clustered at the sector level.
 Data: Patents View.

-Figure C-4 shows how the formation and breakup changed the breadth of innovation measured by technology class-weighted patents.
+Figure C-4 illustrates the association between the formation and breakup of cartels and the intensity of innovation, as measured by technology class-weighted patents.